Welcome, & what to do next

 To stop posts appearing in your newsfeed: go to YOUR newsfeed (you can't do this from within the group).
 Scroll down until you find a post from this group.
 Click the downward arrow and then select "Unfollow group".
 You will stay in the group but posts will not appear in your newsfeed.

 Please read all the guidelines here: AYWMC Facebook posting guidelines.

 Do I have to buy the books?

 I wrote the workbooks because students in the first year I ran the course asked me to.
 It is for those of you who like to hold a book in your hands, like to write things down and take notes, or want to move on faster than the pace of the emails.
 I have space to include more examples and many more projects than is possible in the emails.
-However, everything you need to finish AYWMC will be in the emails.

 Is there a video course?